 A sofa is too big when it changes how your room works—not just how it looks.

-Furniture sizing is not a dimension problem—it’s a movement and layout problem.
-This guide is part of the Sofa Fit Decision Series , which helps you measure, size, and validate whether furniture truly works in your room.
+A sofa becomes too big when its size changes daily movement, seating access, or layout flexibility.
+This guide is part of the Sofa Fit Decision Series , which helps you measure, size, and evaluate whether furniture truly works in real rooms.

 Use this quick test to determine in under 30 seconds whether your sofa actually fits your room.